-- two or more individuals who - o are not related either by blood, marriage, adoption, or other operation of law - can show evidence of a stable family relationship, over a period of not less than one year - o certify that each individual's income and other resources will be available to meet the needs of the family - a single, pregnant female is a two-person family - a child subject to a joint custody agreement who lives at least 51 percent of the time with the family - "51 percent of the time" is 183 days of the year, which do not have to be consecutive. - The minor will be considered an eligible visitor if the minor resides with the family fewer than 183 days per year.
+- two or more individuals who - \circ are not related either by blood, marriage, adoption, or other operation of law - can show evidence of a stable family relationship, over a period of not less than one year - certify that each individual's income and other resources will be available to meet the needs of the family - a single, pregnant female is a two-person family - a child subject to a joint custody agreement who lives at least 51 percent of the time with the family - "51 percent of the time" is 183 days of the year, which do not have to be consecutive. - The minor will be considered an eligible visitor if the minor resides with the family fewer than 183 days per year. - If there is a dispute about which family should claim a dependent, BRHP will make the determination based on available documents such as court orders, school records, or an IRS return showing which family has claimed the child for income tax purposes.